Here’s what you need to know about the landmark US Supreme Court ruling, Brown v. Board of Education.

-The first plaintiff was Oliver Brown, an African-American welder and assistant pastor, who brought the case against the Topeka Board of Education for not allowing his nine-year-old daughter, Linda, to attend Sumner Elementary School, an all-white school near their home.
+The first plaintiff was Oliver Brown, an African-American welder and assistant pastor, who brought the case against the Topeka Board of Education for not allowing his nine-year-old daughter, Linda Brown, to attend Sumner Elementary School, an all-white school near their home.

 In 1954, there were four African-American schools and 18 white schools in Topeka.